 The Hawkeye Point campground, located just north of the high point, opened in 2011, and it includes 12 camping sites, a shelter house, bathhouse, playground equipment, a fire pit and 24 picnic tables.
-All sites have water and four sites have a concrete pad (new in 2022!)
+All sites have electric and water, and four sites have a concrete pad (new in 2022!)
 No reservations are taken so all spots are first come, first served.
 Cost is $20 per night.
 For questions please contact Osceola County Conservation on (712) 758-3709.

 Much of the work at Hawkeye Point has been funded by local grants such as the Community Foundation of Osceola County and Lyon County Riverboat Foundation, and through generous donors.
 The National Visitors can learn more about the many native grasses and wildflowers around Hawkeye Point through interpretive signs.